cszn/USRNet/README.md

 # USRNet

-USRNet can handle super-resolution (x2, x3 and x4) and deblurring for various blur kernels via a single model!
+USRNet can handle super-resolution (x2, x3 and x4) and `deblurring` for various blur kernels via `a single model`!

 Classical (traditional) SISR degradation model
 ----------